andrewgazelka/andrewgazelka.github.io/posts/concurrent-rust/suspending-methods.markdown

 #### DMA (Direct Memory Access)

-Suppose we are using [Direct Memory Access](https://en.wikipedia.org/wiki/Direct_memory_access) to transfer data between a `u8` slice shared between the kernal and the user space.
-Suppose the kernel operation is somewhat simple—reading data from a harddrive.
+Suppose we are using [Direct Memory Access](https://en.wikipedia.org/wiki/Direct_memory_access) to transfer data between a `u8` slice shared between the kernel and the user space.
+Suppose the kernel operation is somewhat simple—reading data from a hard drive.

 Ideally we would have a function